Year 12 can seem a lot more daunting than it initially did, especially when your mind starts racing with questions about your HSC study plan.

 |- Lyrical music can be distracting as your brain subconsciously takes in the lyrics being sung

 - Music with great beats can involve you starting to dance and move, breaking your focus on study

 - When a song that comes on that you dislike you change the track, breaking your focus on study

-If you do want to listen to music, you are better off listening to slower music with no lyrics – classical, slow jazz or ambient café music are better suggestions.
+If you do want to listen to music while completing your HSC study plan, you are better off listening to slower music with no lyrics – classical, slow jazz or ambient café music are better suggestions.

 There is substantial proof to suggest that classical music can help you to study.
 Classical music, when chosen properly, relaxes your mind, but also heightens your emotional state so that you are more receptive to information.

-- Turn your phone on airplane mode as soon as you finish reading this article!
+- Turn your phone on aeroplane mode as soon as you finish reading this article!

 - Install SelfControl/Cold Turkey on your computer to minimise time wasting web browsing